vitessio/website/content/en/docs/16.0/user-guides/migration/cutover.md

 1. Drop the tables involved in the MoveTables in the original keyspace (sourcekeyspace)
 2. Remove the workflows related to the MoveTables operation
-3. Clean up the routing rules.
-Applications pointed to the sourcekeyspace will no longer be transparently redirected to the targetkeyspace
+3. Clean up the [routing rules](../../../reference/features/schema-routing-rules/).
+Applications pointed to the sourcekeyspace will no longer be transparently redirected to the targetkeyspace.

 #### After a cutover rollback